Duchy of Ferrara: Background

 Ferrara, walled and moated, ca 1600.

 The origin of Ferrara is uncertain.
 It was probably settled by the inhabitants of the lagoons at the mouth of the Po.
 There are two early centres of settlement: one around the cathedral, the other, the castrum bizantino, being the San Pietro district, on the opposite shore, where the Primaro empties into the Volano channel.
 Ferrara appears first in a document of the Lombard king Desiderius of 753 AD, as a city forming part of the Exarchate of Ravenna.
 Desiderius pledged a Lombard ducatus ferrariae ("Duchy of Ferrara") in 757 to Pope Stephen II.

 The Marquis Tedald of Canossa obtained (about 984) from the Church the possession for himself and his heirs, upon payment of a tribute.
-The decline of the House of Canossa was consumed with the death of the great countess Matilda of Canossa in 1115, just as the municipal institute was born and consolidated in Ferrara, which put an end to the ancient ducatus.
+The decline of the House of Canossa was consummated with the death of the great countess Matilda of Canossa in 1115, just as the municipal institute was born and consolidated in Ferrara, which put an end to the ancient ducatus.

 The free municipality of Ferrara survived for about 150 years.
-From 1208, with Azzo VI d'Este, the lordship of the family was established, on the Guelph side.
-From this moment, the Este family also extended their dominion over the lands of Modena and Reggio.
-Ferrara and its domains were formally part of the State of the Church, while Modena and Reggio of the Holy Roman Empire, therefore the lords of Este were feudal lords of the Pope for the territory of Ferrara, and of the emperor for the territories of Modena and Reggio.
+In 1208, Azzo VI d'Este became seignior of Ferrara.
+The House of Este extended their dominion over Modena (1288) and Reggio in 1289.
+Ferrara and its domains were formally part of the Papal States, while Modena and Reggio were part of the Holy Roman Empire.
+Therefore the lords of Este were vassals of the Pope for Ferrara, and of the emperor for Modena and Reggio.